 When it comes to the People’s Potato’s success, Ounsworth says it all comes down to the people involved.
 She names the collective, volunteers, interns, and university administration as absolutely essential to the People’s Potato’s operations.

-In future, the People’s Potato will be moving their operations to a new kitchen (still on the 7th floor), and Ounsworth says they’re looking forward to it.
+In future, the People’s Potato will be moving their operations to a new kitchen (still on the 7th floor), and Ounsworth said they’re looking forward to it.
 Currently, the university estimates that it will be ready next fall.

 As for other new directions, Ounsworth said that they’d like to increase the level of outreach that they perform in order to encourage marginalized and financially vulnerable communities to make use of the service.